 For a truly once-in-a-lifetime experience, explore the frozen wonderland of Antarctica, the southernmost continent in the world.
 Breathe in the fresh, icy air as you sail through icebergs and frozen bays, see humpback and minke whales making their way through its frigid waters, and take photos of lazy elephant seals lounging on top of rocks.

-Enjoy spectacular snowy mountain views of Rojas Peak and Bryde Peak.
+Visit Antarctica to enjoy spectacular snowy mountain views of Rojas Peak and Bryde Peak.
 Stare in awe at the glimmering blue facade of the Petzval Glacier.
 Witness the vastness of the snow-covered South Pole while crossing the Schollart Channel, a scenic waterway with even more photo opportunities.

 In Paradise Bay and Elephant Island, watch playful penguins waddle on the icy terrain before diving into the water for food.